Swine-Flu/MXL-PlugY/README.md

 ## General Information

-MXL-PlugY is a project that based on [PlugY, The Survival Kit v11.02](https://github.com/ChaosMarc/PlugY/releases/tag/11.02) by Yohann Nicolas and designed to work specifically with Median-XL Sigma, a popular total conversion mod for Diablo II.
+MXL-PlugY is a project that based on [PlugY, The Survival Kit v11.02](https://github.com/ChaosMarc/PlugY/releases/tag/11.02) by Yohann Nicolas and designed to work specifically with Median XL Sigma, a popular total conversion mod for Diablo II.
 Only certain *stable* versions of MXL Sigma that correspond to major patches are supported, see the [table](#supported-versions) below.

 **MXL-PlugY is incompatible with any version of MXL Sigma starting from 2.0 onwards.**